February 2007

 within the shade of the dense, cool shola forest

-The park was due for a spectacular twelve-yearly flowering of pale blue flowers in August, carpeting the hills in colour.
+A twelve-yearly flowering of pale blue flowers was due in August, which would carpet the hills in colour.

 There were a lot of local and foreign tourists around Munnar, at the park and the nearby dams.